bigpipe/bigpipe.js/README.md

   Pagelets resources to be loaded.
 If it takes longer than this we assume a load failure.

+When the pagelet is configured it:

+01. Finds all placeholders for the given name based on the `data-pagelet=""` attribute on HTML elements.
+02. Stores the name as `.name` and `data.id` as `.id`.
+03. If `remove` as option is set.
+It will call `Pagelet.destroy(true)` so it removes the placeholder elements.
+04. It attaches `<form>` submit listeners so we re-route those requests over our real-time connection.
+05. Creates a [substream] with the Pagelet's name so we can multiplex multiple Pagelets over one single real-time connection.
+06. Stores some of the data properties.
+07. Generates methods from the given `rpc` array.
+08. Broadcasts the `configured` event.
+09. It loads all `css` and `js` files.
+10. When all assets have been loaded it will emit `loaded`
+11. We'll find the HTML that needs to be rendered using the `Pagelet.parse` and render it in the placeholders using `Pagelet.render(html)`
+12. The render method emits `render`.
+13. Finally everything is done and emit the `initialise` event.

+Congratulations you've read through the whole configuration process of a pagelet.
+Hopefully this makes everything a bit more clear on how they work.

 ### Pagelet: Events

 The created `Pagelet` instance is an [EventEmitter3].
 The following events are